Soha721/covid_analysis/README.md

-# 🦠 COVID-19 SQL Analysis
+# 🦠 COVID SQL Analysis
-This project is an **end-to-end SQL analysis of COVID-19 deaths and mortality trends** using MySQL.
+This project is an **end-to-end SQL analysis of COVID deaths and mortality trends** using MySQL.
 It focuses on exploring global death patterns, comparing covid vs non-covid deaths, and calculating metrics like mortality rate and excess deaths.
 ---
 ## 📂 Dataset
 * Data contains columns such as: